Buying used RAM safely

 What to buy, install, or enable

-- If borderline at XMP, run slightly lower MT/s manually — stability beats spec sheet.
+If borderline at XMP, run slightly lower MT/s manually — stability beats spec sheet.
+Always validate at the speed you plan to run, not just desktop idle.

 Going deeper: the core idea